treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 This solution is only slightly different from the previous one.

-Personally, I prefer to copy the `defaults` dictionary to make it clear that it represents default values but I might prefer the first solution in another scenario.
+For this particular problem, I prefer this solution of copying the `defaults` dictionary to make it clear that `defaults` represents default values.

 Score: